eva-zk/BAIN_lerntagebuch/_posts/2024-03-12-Einheit_4_Uebung.md

 “PLEASE NOTE: For security reasons, uploads have been disabled on this site.
 If you would like to test uploads, we suggest you consider setting up a local testing environment, using our Vagrant box - more information can be found on our website in the Administrator's manual - look for "Using Vagrant.""
 (<a href="https://demo.accesstomemory.org/help">Quelle</a>)
-Ich vermute also, dass dies einfach nicht funktionieren soll, so dass es schwierig ist, dies zu überprüfen/testen/anschauen.
+Ich vermute also, dass dies einfach nicht funktionieren soll, deswegen ist es schwierig, dies zu überprüfen/testen/anschauen.

 3) Nach ca. 20 Minuten Nutzung musste ich mich erneut anmelden.
 Es könnte daran liegen, dass die Verbindung unterbrochen wurde oder dass in diesem Moment Dinge gelöscht/neu angelegt wurden.
 Mein Eintrag wurde gelöscht, 2 andere, die vor meinem Eintrag erstellt wurden, wurden nicht gelöscht, was sehr interessant ist.